DCSIMG

 Downscaling methodology and data

-Statistically downscaled datasets have been constructed using output from 26 CMIP6 GCMs that are available at the Earth System Grid Federation (ESGF) Data Nodes, including 10 initial-condition members of the CanESM5 model produced by the Canadian Centre for Climate Modelling and AnalysisReference10 and one run from each of 25 other CMIP6 models (Table 2).
+The statistically downscaled datasets were created using output from 26 CMIP6 GCMs.
+These models are available through the Earth System Grid Federation (ESGF) Data Nodes.
+The dataset includes 10 initial condition runs from the CanESM5 model, produced by the Canadian Centre for Climate Modelling and AnalysisReference11, and one run from each of the 25 other CMIP6 models (Table 2).

 CanDCS-U6